Getting Started with WebAdvisor

 Logging on to WebAdvisor

-In order to use WebAdvisor, users must first log in.
+In order to use WebAdvisor, users must first log on.
 Student logins are created several times daily by an automated batch process, so your WebAdvisor login should be ready soon after you complete the enrollment process.
 Faculty logins are created after an instructor is assigned to a current course section within the system.
 Staff and administrator login creation is performed manually.

-What's My User ID?
+What's My Username?

 Your login name is generated based on your first initial, middle initial and last name.
 If you did not provide HFC with a Middle Name or Initial, then it will not be part of your login.
 Every login on the system must be unique, so if a login with your initials and surname has already been assigned to someone else, your login will have a number after it to make it unique.
 This number is automatically assigned by the system.